 Day9: Transfer to Ongava Reserve, Etosha National Park

 Drive to Ongava Game Reserve (a distance of 330 kilometres and around five hours drive) on the boundary of Etosha National Park, to experience big game viewing at this iconic saltpan.

 Accommodation: Andersson's Camp – 2-nights.
 All meals are included today.

-This morning you embark on a full day game drive into Etosha, exploring the south side of the pan from Okakeujo through to Halali (where you stop for lunch and relax in the cool shade to watch game coming to drink at the waterhole).
-As you meander from waterhole to waterhole you can enjoy the endless vistas and mirages, with unexpected encounters with wildlife along the way.
-All meals are included today.
+This morning you embark on a full day wildlife safari in Etosha National Park, exploring the south side of the pan from Okakeujo to Halali.
+Spending time at waterholes, this is a fabulous opportunity to enjoy the endless vistas and mirages, with unexpected encounters with the prolific wildlife found in the park.

-Early this morning you set off for the drive back down Namibia's main highway to Windhoek - a drive of 450 kilometres or five hours - arriving at around 1300.
-Later in the afternoon you can check in for the overnight flight to London via Johannesburg.
-Only breakfast is included today.
+Early this morning you set off for the drive back down Namibia's main highway to Windhoek.
+Later in the afternoon, check in for your overnight flight back to the UK via Johannesburg.

 Duration and price including flights from/to UK: 12 daysfrom £3,495 pp